wez/wezterm/docs/install/windows.md

 ### For `Chocolatey` users

-If you prefer to use [Chocolatey](https://chocolatey.org) to manage software, wezterm is availabe from the Community Repository.
+If you prefer to use [Chocolatey](https://chocolatey.org) to manage software, wezterm is available from the Community Repository.
 It can be installed like
 so:

 ```console